Skip to content

 Local businesses and residents have shown immense support, with many offering resources and funding to ensure the project's longevity.
 The initiative has sparked a renewed sense of community pride and demonstrated the power of collective action in creating positive change.

-Looking ahead, the organisers are optimistic about the project's potential to inspire similar initiatives across the UK.
 By showcasing the abilities and stories of people with dementia, they hope to challenge misconceptions and promote a more inclusive society.

-In conclusion, this heartening project in Brighton's North Laine district exemplifies the transformative impact of music and community engagement.
+This heartening project in Brighton's North Laine district exemplifies the transformative impact of music and community engagement.
 As the melodies resonate through the streets, they serve as a testament to the strength of the human spirit and the enduring power of creativity to unite us all.
 It's a reminder that, even in challenging times, there is always room for hope and connection.

 Story inspired by reporting from The Guardian.